 Need a new book for February?

-Here’s a roundup of the new books by women being released in February, with a focus on women from historically underrepresented and underserved communities.
+Here’s a roundup of the new books being released in February, with a focus on women and gender non-conforming people from historically underrepresented and underserved communities.

 If you are curious about which books I focus on, see my Review Policy.
 These are just guidelines and I reserve the right to include (or not!) any books I see fit.